shem8/shem8.github.io/source/posts/_posts/2016-03-31-10-good-rules-for-bad-app-part-1-technical.markdown

 **Bonus points:** have a Util and Utils classes, because one is not enough and confusing is a plus!

-* * *
+<br><br>
+***

-That's all until the next time when we're going to talk a bit about UI and UX, Got some more suggestions for ways to make your code worse?
-Would love to hear your thoughts in the comments!
+*That's all until the next time when we're going to talk a bit about UI and UX, Got some more suggestions for ways to make your code worse?
+Would love to hear your thoughts in the comments!*